isaacarnault/terraform-cloud/Part_2_Plan_and_Apply.md

 We will retrieve your `AWS` credentials and set your `Terraform Cloud` variables to use those values.

-Log into your `AWS` account, if no account create one: https://portal.aws.amazon.com/billing/signup#/start<br>
+Log into your `AWS` account, if no account create one: https://portal.aws.amazon.com/billing/signup#/start.<br>
-You can access your console after Signing Up to AWS using this link: https://console.aws.amazon.com/console/home<br>
+You can access your console after Signing Up to AWS using this link: https://console.aws.amazon.com/console/home.<br>

-Once logged into your `AWS` console, go to `IAM`<br>
+Once logged into your `AWS` console, go to `IAM`.<br>
-If you are new to AWS, please bypass all user configuration (green ticked marks) for the sake of simplification<br>
+If you are new to AWS, please bypass all user configuration (green ticked marks) for the sake of simplification.<br>

 <details>
 <summary>🔵 See output</summary>